blab/rt-from-frequency-dynamics/results/omicron-countries/README.md

 ## Model outputs

-These outputs are using the "fixed growth" model.
+These outputs are using the growth advantage random walk (GARW) model.

 #### Variant-specific Rt